jasper-zanjani/notes/docs/Health.md

 Red wine contains less than 13 mg of resveratrol per liter. ([src](https://www.healthline.com/nutrition/6-anti-inflammatory-supplements#TOC_TITLE_HDR_6))
 It is confirmed as a powerful antioxidant and may potentially enhance cognitive performance.

 - A systematic review found that supplementation with resveratrol does not have an anti-obesity effect. ([2021](https://pubmed.ncbi.nlm.nih.gov/33487308/ "What is the effect of resveratrol on obesity?
-A systematic review and meta-analysis")) 🖨
+A systematic review and meta-analysis")) :material-file-pdf:
     - In contrast, an earlier systematic review cited in this one **did** find that resveratrol supplementation had a positive effect on weight loss. ([2018](https://pubmed.ncbi.nlm.nih.gov/30421960/ "The effects of resveratrol intake on weight loss: a systematic review and meta-analysis of randomized controlled trials"))
 - A comprehensive review found that even moderate daily supplementation (0.5-1 g) is enough to inhibit estrogen metabolism and increase SHBG. ([2020](https://pubmed.ncbi.nlm.nih.gov/32744480/ "The estrogenic activity of resveratrol: a comprehensive review of in vitro and in vivo evidence and the potential for endocrine disruption"))
-- Resveratrol has poor bio-availability and a short half-life (1.5 hours). ([2019](https://pubmed.ncbi.nlm.nih.gov/30816367/ "Health benefits of resveratrol administration") 🖨).
+- Resveratrol has poor bio-availability and a short half-life (1.5 hours). ([2019](https://pubmed.ncbi.nlm.nih.gov/30816367/ "Health benefits of resveratrol administration") :material-file-pdf:).
 - Resveratrol upregulates SHBG expression in the liver. ([2017](https://pubmed.ncbi.nlm.nih.gov/28947831/))
 - A literature review found that resveratrol intervention lowered total cholesterol, systolic blood pressure, and fasting glucose with more significant reductions when doses were higher than 300mg/day. ([2016](https://pubmed.ncbi.nlm.nih.gov/27456934/))
 - A double-blind, randomized, placebo-controlled [crossover study][crossover trial] found that administration of resveratrol (150 mg/day) caused no changes in metabolic risk markers in overweight and obese subjects after 4 weeks with a 4-week washout period. ([2015](https://pubmed.ncbi.nlm.nih.gov/25790328/))